 Let’s face it — it’s not easy preparing for an interview.
 They say it takes a village to raise a child.
 Pulling in that analogy, it does take a small village — your referral, your friends, your mentors, your mock practice partners and hopefully this article — to give a good interview.
 It took me a village.

-Let me give a brief intro: Hi, I’m Soundarya (aka Pooja) from India.
-I just finished my Master’s at Columbia University, majoring in Management Science and Engineering(a mouthful, isn’t it?).
-I have experience interviewing with Salesforce, Google, DropBox and Facebook.
+I have experience interviewing with Salesforce, Google, DropBox, and Facebook.
 I spent August — November of 2018 preparing ferociously for my interviews.

 I am happy to say that I will be joining Salesforce as an Associate Product Manager starting March, working in the ML and Security org.
-Seeing as how my avocation is writing, it was only fitting to pass on what I learnt on to aspiring PMs.
+Seeing as how my avocation is writing, it was only fitting to pass on what I learned to aspiring PMs.

 If you want to be a good Product Manager, this is not the article for you.
 However, if you want to be a good Product Manager Interviewee, you’ve hit the target.